joshcarp/docs.buf.build/docs/configuration/v1/buf-yaml.md

 #### `ignore`

 The `ignore` key is **optional**, and allows directories or files to be excluded from all breaking rules when running `buf breaking`.
+If a directory is ignored, then all files and subfolders of the directory will also be ignored.
 The specified directory or file paths **must** be relative to the `buf.yaml`.
 For example, the breaking result in `foo/bar.proto` is ignored with this config:

 ```yaml title="buf.yaml"
 version: v1